 A serious data breach can bring a business to its knees.
 Although a cyber-attack can only last minutes or hours, its consequences are dire and over 70% of the companies that fall victims end up in bankruptcy during the next 2 years, according to statistics.
 The reason for that is the lack of information or ability to recover after a cyber-assault.
 You risk losing your customers, destroying your reputation, losing money and decreasing in productivity.
 Any organization can become a target, regardless of the size and reputation.
 There are some huge businesses out there who lost billions of dollars in the aftermath of a cyber-attack.
 Take Equifax for instance, which was hacked of more than $140 million personal accounts belonging to US citizens, lost more than $6 billion in market capitalization and apparently their the losses will continue to rise.
+The easiest way to protect yourself is to prevent any entrance into your system that you do not want to get in.
+This is why we suggest getting a comprehensive security program that will protect your system.

 Don’t let your business follow the same path.
 Here are some tips to apply in case your organization suffered a data breach: